Two-level system hyperpolarization using a quantum Szilard engine

 The relaxation of the reservoir can not be directly observed and has to be inferred from the qubit dynamics.
-While the common approach is to measure the free decay of the qubit (s.
-Supp. \ref{app:free_decay}), here we exploit the fact that the qubit readout is more than \SI{96}{\percent} quantum non-demolishing (s.
-Supp.~\ref{app.qnd} and Ref.~\cite{Gusenkova2021}) and we perform repeated single shot readouts, resulting in stroboscopic quantum jump traces~(s. \frefadd{fig:1}{d}).
+While the common approach is to measure the free decay of the qubit (Supp.~\ref{app:free_decay}), here we exploit the fact that the qubit readout is more than \SI{96}{\percent} quantum non-demolishing (Supp.~\ref{app:qnd} and Ref.~\cite{Gusenkova2021}) and we perform repeated single shot readouts, resulting in stroboscopic quantum jump traces~(\frefadd{fig:1}{d}).
 The main benefit of this method is the direct determination of the transition rates $\Gamma_{\uparrow,\downarrow}$ between the ground and excited state, which allows us to discriminate between changes in the energy relaxation rate and changes in the equilibrium population of the qubit.
-In \fref{fig:2} we show measured qubit relaxation curves for several stabilization and initialization scenarios.
-Note that for long enough stabilizations to the excited state ($N \geq 10^3$) the qubit reaches population inversion (s. bottom panel in \frefadd{fig:2}{c}), which hints at a population inversion of the reservoir.
-This effect is also confirmed by the inversion of the transition rates $\Gamma_\uparrow > \Gamma_\downarrow$ shown in \frefadd{fig:3}{a}.
-Consequently, for $N = 10^4$ the preparation fidelity for the excited state is higher than for the ground state (\frefadd{fig:2}{a} inset).
+In \fref{fig:2} we show measured qubit relaxation curves for several polarization and initialization scenarios.
+Note that for long enough polarization times to the excited state ($N \geq 10^3$) the qubit reaches population inversion (\frefadd{fig:2}{c}, bottom), which hints at a population inversion of the reservoir.
+This effect is also confirmed by the inversion of the transition rates $\Gamma_\uparrow > \Gamma_\downarrow$ (\frefadd{fig:3}{a}).
+A notable consequence is that for $N = 10^4$ the preparation fidelity for the excited state is higher than for the ground state (\frefadd{fig:2}{a}, inset).